Study trip: glories of the Florentine Renaissance

 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Center for more information on a range of topics including fees, online learning and FAQs.

 This course is an opportunity to view Renaissance paintings, sculpture, and architecture in situ.
 Discover Fra Angelico’s stunning frescoes for the monastery of San Marco.
 See Michelangelo’s tombs and his David.
 Admire the Brancacci Chapel and that feat of engineering - Brunelleschi’s dome.
 Hear the fascinating story of the Medici family then visit the world-famous Uffizi gallery to see Botticelli’s paintings.

-Please note: The course fee covers three full days of guided visits and all entrances to museums and churches.
-It does not include flights, accommodation, meals, travel insurance etc. which you will be required to book independently.
-You must purchase valid travel insurance.
+Please note: The course fee covers three full days of guided visits and all entrances to museums, churches, and historic sites.
+It does not include flights, accommodation, meals etc. which you will be required to book independently.

 What will we cover?